EmixamPP/linux-enable-ir-emitter/README.md

 ## How to enable your infrared emitter ?
 1. Ensure to not use the camera during the execution.
 2. Be patient, do not kill the process, and whatever the reason.
 (Unless the execution is stuck for more than 10 minutes.)
 3. Execute `sudo linux-enable-ir-emitter configure`.
-You can specify your infrared camera with the option `-d /dev/videoX`, by default it is /dev/video2.
+    * You can specify your infrared camera with the option `-d`, by default it is `-d /dev/video2`.
+    * If you have many emitters on the camera, specify it using the option `-e`.
+E.g. `-e 2` if you have 2 emitters.
 4. Answer to the asked questions.

 If you like the project, do not hesitate to star the repository to support me, thank you !